MapsPeople/docs/src/ios/v3/guides/directions/directions-renderer.md

 Possible values for `contentScope` are `IconAndName` (default), `IconOnly`, or `NameOnly` as defined in `MPDirectionsRendererContextualInfoScope`.

-This is an example of how to show information about locations of type "Entry" within 20 meters from the route with both an icon and the name:
+This is an example of how to show information about Locations of Type "Entry" within 20 meters from the route, with both an icon and the name:

 ```swift
 let contextualSettings = DirectionsRendererContextualInfoSettings()